Call to Ministry

 'Growing healthy churches in relationship for God's mission'

 Baptists have always emphasised the ministry of all believers and within SWaBA we continue to emphasise this fact.
 However, God continues to call people to exercise specific aspects of ministry, which require more than spare time allows.
-Here in the South Wales Baptist Association we can help facilitate and test a calling in certain directions for which accreditation is offered, such as: Pastoral Ministry, Evangelists, Youth Specialists and Regionally Recognised Ministers.
+Here in the South Wales Baptist Association we can help facilitate and test a calling in certain directions for which accreditation is offered, such as: Pastoral Ministry, Evangelists, Chaplains, Youth Specialists and Regionally Recognised Ministers.

 In the first instance it is always best to begin talk with those who know you best and your own local leadership